Hopalong Cassidy: Radio

-The success of the television series made Boyd a star.
+At a time when radio shows were being converted to new television series, the Hopalong Cassidy TV showings inspired a new radio series.
 The Mutual Broadcasting System began broadcasting a radio version, with Andy Clyde as the sidekick (except for episodes 28 to 53 of the 105 episode series, when, for reasons unknown, he was replaced by several different radio actors).
 The show was syndicated from 1948 to 1950, then began broadcast on Mutual on January 1, 1950.
 At the end of September, the show moved to CBS Radio, where it ran until 1952.

 In other media

-Comic books/comics strips
+Comic books/comic strips

-Fawcett Comics published a Hopalong Cassidy comic book one-shot in 1943, followed by an ongoing series from 1946–1953 (numbered #1 through 85), when the company ceased publishing.
+Fawcett Comics published a Hopalong Cassidy comic book one-shot in 1943, followed by an ongoing series from 1946 to 1953 (numbered #1 through 85), when the company ceased publishing.
 DC Comics took over the title in 1954 with issue #86, publishing it until issue #135, in 1959.

 Mirror Enterprises Syndicate distributed a Hopalong Cassidy comic strip starting in 1949; it was bought out by King Features in 1951, running until 1955.
 The strip was drawn by Dan Spiegle, with scripts by Royal King Cole.

 Record readers

-Beginning in 1950, Capitol Records released a series of Hopalong Cassidy "record readers" featuring William Boyd and music by Billy May, produced by Alan W. Livingston.
+Beginning in 1950, Capitol Records released a series of Hopalong Cassidy "record readers" featuring William Boyd and Andy Clyde.
+These were produced by Alan W. Livingston, with music by Billy May.